February 2024

-The U.S. automotive active safety systems market size was valued at USD 18.49 billion in 2022 and is estimated to reach around USD 42.37 billion by 2032, growing at a CAGR of 8.7% from 2023 to 2032.
+The U.S. automotive active safety systems market size is accounted for USD 26.97 billion in 2024 and is projected to be worth around USD 65.28 billion by 2034, poised to grow at a CAGR of 9.24% from 2024 to 2034.

 The development of autonomous and connected vehicles has been crucial to the expansion of this business.
 Advanced driver assistance systems (ADAS) and telematics are two examples of linked features that North American consumers are more accepting of.
 The convenience and safety advantages of these systems drive this trend and give automakers a competitive edge.
 Active safety measures are also becoming ever more important as self-driving technology develops in order to maintain vehicle and road safety as we go toward fully autonomous driving.